Thirunarayur Nambi Temple: Festivals

+As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnavaite community, a Brahmin sub-caste.

 The prime festival or Brahmmotsavam is a 10-day festival celebrated during the Tamil month of Margazhi (December–January).
 Garuda Sevai is celebrated during the Tamil month of Panguni (March–April).
 During both these festivals, the festive images of Kal Garuda are taken out around the streets of the temple.
 Vasanthothsavam or spring festival is celebrated during the Tamil month of Vaikasi (May–June).
 The Thirukalyana Utsavam or the wedding festival is celebrated in the 100-pillared hall during the Tamil month of Aavani (September–October).
 As per hagiographical records, it is believed that Vaikhasana form of worship was originally practiced and the temple started following Panchrartra form of worship after the advent of saint Ramanuja.